GoogleContainerTools/skaffold/docs/content/en/docs/workflows/debug.md

     environment variables](https://godoc.org/runtime) in the container, such as `GODEBUG`, `GOGC`, `GOMAXPROCS`, or `GOTRACEBACK`. `GOTRACEBACK=single` is the default setting for Go, and `GOTRACEBACK=all` is a generally useful configuration.
-  - Built with the `-gcflags='all=-N -l'` options to disable optimizations.
+  - Built with the `-gcflags='all=-N -l'` options to disable optimizations and inlining.
     Debugging can be confusing otherwise due to seemingly-random execution jumps from statement reordering and inlining.
     Skaffold [_Profiles_]({{< relref "/docs/environment/profiles.md" >}}) are a useful option.
+    Note that the `golang:NN-alpine` container images do not include a C compiler which is required for `-gcflags='all=-N -l'`.

 Note for users of [VS Code's debug adapter for Go](https://github.com/Microsoft/vscode-go): the debug adapter may require configuring both the _local_ and _remote_ source path prefixes via the `cwd` and `remotePath` properties.